Healing Emotional Neglect: The First Step.

 There is actually nothing wrong with saying “Yes”.
 You need to say “Yes” in healthy relationships.
-You need to say it in life to be able to move forward.
+You need to say it in life to move forward.
 But – the problem comes when you know you really can’t do something – but you still say “Yes”.

 Remember this.
 Everyone has the right to ask you to do something.
 And you have the right to say “no”.

 Something I’ve found is that when you do state your boundaries clearly and honestly; no games, no crazy excuses.
-People will start to respond in positive ways.
-Hearts know when someone is speaking their truth.
+People will start to respond positively.
+Hearts know when someone speaks their truth.